 - Higher speeds increase your chances of losing control.
-Speeding drivers may be more likely to accidentally swerve into oncoming traffic or nearby barriers.
+Speeding drivers may be more likely to swerve into oncoming traffic or nearby barriers accidentally.
 Losing control of your vehicle can cause a rollover accident.

 - Speed increases stopping time and distance.
 The faster you drive, the more time and distance you will need to stop your vehicle.
 If you are speeding and suddenly notice debris on the roadway or a stopped vehicle in front of you, you may not have enough time or space to brake and end up in an accident.

 - High-speed collisions often result in severe injuries.
-High-speed collisions often cause severe whiplash, resulting in the jarring of the brain and skull, as well as serious neck and spinal injuries.
-You may also hit your head on the steering wheel, windshield or another hard surface.
+High-speed collisions often cause severe whiplash, resulting in the jarring of the brain and skull and serious neck and spinal injuries.
+You may also hit your head on the steering wheel, windshield, or another hard surface.
 At high speeds, this impact can end your life on the spot or cause significant brain damage.

 In Florida, 320 traffic deaths, or 11 percent of all traffic fatalities in 2015, were speeding-related.
 Florida had the lowest percentage of speeding-related traffic fatalities in the country in 2015, but we still had far too many.
 If you were injured as a result of a speeding driver, a Florida car accident attorney can advise you of your rights.

 What Behaviors Cause Speed-Related Accidents?